Rågegården: Architecture

 The property consists of a three winged main building, an L-shaped garage and stable and a small octagonal well house.
 The main building is designed in English cottage style with clear inspiration from the Arts & Crafts movement and Baillie Scott.

 Today

-Rågegården is now owned by UK-based CVC partner Søren Vestergaard-Poulsen and his wife, Maiken Vestergaard-Poulsen.
+Rågegården is owned by a private family.
 The surrounding woodland, locally referred to as Glads Have (Glad's Garden), is still owned by the Danish Nature Agency.

 Cultural references

 Most of the 1964 thriller Døden kommer til middag was shot in and around Rågegården.